Relax Gaming Bingo Sites

 In its first year of existence the new network, which powers some Scandinavian facing bingo sites as well as the UK friendly Unibet and Bingo.com, sold more than half a billion bingo tickets and paid out more than 10 million euros in jackpots.

-The Relax Bingo network has several open access bingo rooms including regular and speed 90 ball rooms, a 90 ball strips room, 75 ball and 75 ball variant (5 line) rooms, and there’s also a loyalty room and a newbie room.
-There are a couple of idiosyncrasies with ticket purchasing; in the 5 line rooms the ticket price is for a strip of 3 tickets and it is not possible to buy individual cards, whereas in the 90 ball rooms the tickets do not come in strips at all, apart from in the strips room where the ticket price is for a strip of 6.
+The Relax Bingo network has several open access bingo rooms including regular and speed 90 ball rooms, 75 ball and 75 ball variant (5 line) rooms, and there’s also a newbie room.
+There are a couple of idiosyncrasies with ticket purchasing; in some of the 5 line rooms the ticket price is for a strip of 3 tickets and it is not possible to buy individual cards, whereas in the 90 ball rooms the tickets do not come in strips at all.

 The Relax bingo product has a pre-buy facility as powerful as that at Playtech bingo sites, allowing tickets for any bingo game (apart from free games) to be purchased up to 7 days in advance.